nhn/tui.editor/apps/editor/docs/viewer.md

 ...
 ```

-### Importing the Viewer's Constructor Function
+### Importing Viewer's Constructor Function

-The viewer can be used by creating an instance with the constructor function.
+The Viewer can be used by creating an instance with the constructor function.
 To get the constructor function, you should import the module using one of the following ways depending on your environment.

-#### Using module format in node environment
+#### Using Module Format in Node Environment

 - ES6 Modules